-Step up your aftercare routine even more with an all-in-one tattoo aftercare balm.
+Step up your hand tattoo aftercare routine even more with an all-in-one tattoo healing balm.
 Apply Ink Balm 1-2x per day in a circular motion using just your finger for optimal moisture, skin health, and ink vibrance.

 Protect yourself from the sun

 Even a few minutes of UV exposure can fade, crack, and/or blister your tattoo, so cover your tattoo with plenty of sunscreen.